 The fourth problem mentioned in the memo refers to Knox's intention to develop prediction equations for success and failure on parole.
-This was not attempted in the final report.
+This

 There are numerous other problems with the methods in this report, but the following review will consider only two in detail - the control group and the cost-benefit analysis.
 Appendix B and C contain discussions of two problems which are not related to the problems in the original memo, but which deserve some mention.
 Appendix B discusses Knox's creative use of the term, "internal validity."
 Appendix C analyzes a particularly interesting table, which Knox misinterprets.